tsaperlein/MoodTracker/MAIN.md

 - The communication with the other students
 - The amount of deadlines
 - The amount of preparation for the exams

+## How many mood states will the app track?
+- One every day
+- Option between 5 emojis